 Power Check: Check full-throttle engine operation early in takeoff run.
 The engine should run smoothly and turn approximately 2700 RPM.
-All engine parameters should read in the green.
+All engine parameters are not in caution or warning ranges.
 Discontinue takeoff at any sign of rough operation or sluggish acceleration.
 Make a thorough full-throttle static run-up before attempting another takeoff.